Woman sitting at desk and shaking hands with interviewer

 As described above in section Where can I look for degree apprenticeship opportunities?

 Applying for an apprenticeship is like applying for a job so apply by the deadline on the advert.
 You can apply for as many apprenticeships as you like to increase your chances of getting recruited.
-You also don’t need to apply on UCAS like a degree.
+If it's a degree apprenticeship job you are applying for, you don't need to apply on UCAS like a degree.
 See our tips above.

 Just like a job, if you get shortlisted by the employer, you’ll be invited along to a job interview.
 It is recommended that you prepare thoroughly as you will be asked about your understanding of the job.
 See our tips above.